michaelBielang/fintech-ML/README.md

 To set up Hadoop on Windows 10 please follow [these](https://towardsdatascience.com/installing-hadoop-3-2-1-single-node-cluster-on-windows-10-ac258dd48aef) instructions.

-Clone this program and import it with an IDE your choice.
+Clone this program and import it to an IDE your choice.
 (I use IntelliJ IDEA 2020.2)

 If your maven configuration does not import the dependencies please do so manually.

-To verify a proper setup please execute the verify lifecycle in maven.
+To verify a proper setup please execute lifecycle `verify` in maven.
-It should state `BUILD SUCCESS`
+It should state: `BUILD SUCCESS`

 To finally execute this application execute the main function within the `AlgorithmicTradingApplication.class`